-This cranberry pineapple gelatin mold combines raspberry gelatin with cranberry sauce, pineapple and orange zest for a delicious side dish or dessert that’s perfect for the holidays.
+This cranberry jello salad combines raspberry gelatin with cranberry sauce, pineapple and orange zest for a delicious side dish or dessert that’s perfect for the holidays.

 Ah, the gelatin mold.
 Such an old school classic that has the ability to be super delicious or not-so-appealing depending on how you make it.
 My husband’s grandmother used to make a red jello mold with celery and mayonnaise.
 No thank you!
-When I was a teenager we spent Thanksgiving at a family friend’s house and they served this amazing cranberry pineapple gelatin mold.
+When I was a teenager we spent Thanksgiving at a family friend’s house and they served this amazing cranberry jello salad.
 My mom asked for the recipe and we’ve been making it ever since.

 How pretty is that?
 It’s fun, festive and quite easy to make.
 The hardest part is getting it out of the mold.
 It took me a few tries, but after a couple of brief dips in hot water I was able to safely get the gelatin out of the pan and onto the serving platter.
 Your guests will be delighted to see this treat on your holiday table, and they’ll be even more delighted to find out that it doesn’t contain any celery!